cherry-embedded/CherryUSB/README.md

 - Memory zero copy
 - If IP has DMA then uses DMA mode (DMA with hardware packetization)
 - Unlimited length make it easier to interface with hardware DMA and take advantage of DMA
-- Subcontracting function is handled in interrupt
+- Packetization is handled in interrupt

 ## Directory Structure